Management Strategy to Help Your Employees Implement Change

 In this stage, the change is managed and moves forward.
 Your overall goal at this implementation stage is to maintain your constancy of purpose.
 You will want to check to make sure that the changes are having the desired effects.

 You will need to redesign your organizational systems to support the changes.
-You will also need to provide recognition and rewards (positive consequences) to people who exhibit the changed behaviors.
+You will also need to provide recognition and rewards (positive consequences) to people who exhibit the changed behaviors you were hoping to see.

 During the Implementation Stage, your organization will experience the greatest disequilibrium.
 Change inevitably disrupts existing structures that allocate power, status, and control.

 The changes you make will also not go exactly as planned.
-Change usually takes much longer than anticipated.
-New people and new technology can take up to 18 months to work effectively.
+Change usually takes much longer than organizations anticipate.
+New people and new technology can take up to 18 months to work effectively in your organization.

 What to Do